 Do bear in mind that copying an entire portfolio requires a lot more due diligence than copying a simple trade as there is a lot more to look into!

 Yes.
 You can create portfolios of your own, or eToro has an Investor Program you can follow.
 The best, high-performing investors share their portfolios with eToro clients.
 The theory is that if you copy a successful investor, your investments will replicate their success.

-Investors to the program have a strict process to follow before eToro allow them to share their portfolios.
+Investors to the program have a strict process to follow before eToro allows them to share their portfolios.

 eToro is licensed and regulated by several governing bodies, as outlined below.

 eToro has a registered office in London. eToro is regulated by the Financial Conduct Authority (FCA), the governing body for the UK.

 eToro has a registered office in Cyprus and is regulated by the Cyprus Securities and Exchange Commission (CySEC).

 eToro United States